MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Remove-Job.md

 ```

 ### -Job

 Specifies the jobs to be deleted.
+Enter a variable that contains the jobs or a command that gets the
-Enter a variable that contains the jobs or a command that gets the jobs.
+jobs.
+You can enter a comma-separated array.

-You can also use a pipeline operator to submit jobs to this cmdlet.
+You can send job objects down the pipeline to `Remove-Job`.

 ```yaml
 Type: Job[]